mas-bandwidth/yojimbo/BUILDING.md

 In the solution "Yojimbo" section near the top of premake5, add symbols to the release configuration:

     configuration "Release"
-        flags { "Symbols" }             --  add this line!
+        Symbols "On"             --  add this line!"
         optimize "Speed"
         defines { "NDEBUG" }